• Skip to primary navigation

 Instructions

-• Prepare wild garlic: Wash and dry the wild garlic leaves very thoroughly, they should be really dry.
+• Prepare wild garlic: Wash and dry the wild garlic leaves very thoroughly; they should be really dry.
 Remove the stems.

 • Grind: Place the sunflower seeds in the food processor and process them very finely to obtain a powder.
 Please don't exaggerate, though; you do not want the seeds to release their oils and turn to butter.

-• Blend: Add the nut milk, oil, lemon juice, salt, and the finely chopped wild garlic and process until you obtain a paste.
+• Blend: Add the nut milk, oil, lemon juice, salt, and finely chopped wild garlic and process until you obtain a paste.
 Scrape the walls of the food processor a few times in between.

 • Adjust the taste with more lemon juice and salt if necessary.